vtexdocs/dev-portal-content/docs/guides/Catalog API/collection-beta/post-removeproductsbyimportfile.md

 createdAt: "2020-12-21T16:28:05.320Z"
 updatedAt: "2022-05-20T22:23:44.385Z"
 ---
-[block:callout]
-{
-  "type": "danger",
-  "body": "Due to an issue in our documentation platform, the file upload will not work in the `Try it` button.
-But you can still use the `cURL` code generated to test it."
+>❗ Due to an issue in our documentation platform, the file upload will not work in the `Try it` button.
+But you can still use the `cURL` code generated to test it.
-}
-[/block]

 [block:callout]
 {